pickfire/m3/site/content/docs/getting_started/binaries-cluster.md

 You configure each M3 component by passing the location of a YAML file with the `-f` argument.

+The file groups configuration into `coordinator` or `db` sections that represent the `M3Coordinator` and `M3DB` instances of single-node cluster.

+{{% notice tip %}}
+You can find more information on configuring M3DB in the [operational guides section](/operational_guide/).
+{{% /notice %}}

 {{% notice note %}}
-The steps in this guide have the following 3 seed nodes, you need to change your configuration to suit the details of yours, including the details of an etcd cluster in the `etcdClusters` section.
+The steps in this guide have the following 3 seed nodes, you need to change your configuration to suit the details of yours, including the details of an etcd cluster in the `etcdClusters` section of the M3 configuration file.
 {{% /notice %}}

 -   m3db001 (Region=us-east1, Zone=us-east1-a, Static IP=10.142.0.1)